jc21/docker-mariadb-aria/README.md

 This is a simple extension of [yobasystems/alpine-mariadb](https://hub.docker.com/r/yobasystems/alpine-mariadb) image that forces `aria` storage engine by default.

-It supports [the same cofiguration options](https://hub.docker.com/r/yobasystems/alpine-mariadb) as the source image.
+It supports [the same configuration options](https://hub.docker.com/r/yobasystems/alpine-mariadb) as the source image.

 [View on DockerHub](https://hub.docker.com/repository/docker/jc21/mariadb-aria)